casino days

 What Does Split Mean in Blackjack?

-Blackjack Splitting Rules
+General Blackjack Splitting Rules

-2. Additional bet: When you split, you must place a second bet equal to your original bet;
+2. Additional bet: When you split, you must place a second bet equal to your original bet.

 When to Split in Blackjack

 1. Always split Aces: A pair of Aces gives you the best chance of getting a 10 or face card, potentially making 21.
-Even if you don’t hit 21, splitting Aces can still create strong hands;
+Even if you don’t hit 21, splitting Aces can still create strong hands.

 2. Always split 8s: A pair of 8s totals 16, which is a weak hand.
-Splitting them gives you a better shot at a winning hand, especially if you draw a 10-value card on either hand;
+Splitting them gives you a better shot at a winning hand, especially if you draw a 10-value card on either hand.

-3. Split 2s and 3s against a dealer’s 4-7: If you have a pair of 2s or 3s and the dealer is showing a weak card (4-7), splitting can increase your chances of winning;
+3. Split 2s and 3s against a dealer’s 4-7: If you have a pair of 2s or 3s and the dealer is showing a weak card (4-7), splitting can increase your chances of winning.

 4. Split 6s against a dealer’s 2-6: A pair of 6s gives you a total of 12, which is a weak hand.
-If the dealer has a 2 through 6, they’re more likely to bust, making splitting a smart move;
+If the dealer has a 2 through 6, they’re more likely to bust, making splitting a smart move.

 5. Split 7s against a dealer’s 2-7: A pair of 7s can create a decent hand if split, especially when facing a dealer with a 2 through 7 showing.